AmrutaPandhare/AmrutaPandhare.github.io/_projects/5_project.md

     </div>
 </div>
 <div class="caption">
-    1. All questions are marked 2.
-Few questions are left unmarked 3.
-Half circle is marked 4.
+    3. Half circle is marked 4.
 Two options are marked.
 </div>

 The result gets stored in a CSV file which examiner can refer to later on.
 <div class="row">